xfoa/kali-kit/README.md

 # foax's Kali Kit

+Kali is a program that tunnels IPX network traffic over TCP/IP, allowing old games and applications that use IPX to connect over networks that only support TCP/IP, including the internet.
 This repo contains a collection of tools and drivers to get [Kali](https://kali.net) running on an MS-DOS PC, and guides on how to set it up on real and emulated hardware.
-Kali is a program that tunnels IPX network traffic over TCP/IP, allowing old games and applications that use IPX to connect over networks that only support TCP/IP, including the internet.
+It's what I wished I had when I first set up Kali in 86Box!

 The programs and drivers collected here can be used directly from the `src/iso` directory, but the easiest way to get them onto a DOS machine with a CD-ROM drive is to create an ISO file using the included scripts.
 This can either be used with an emulator directly, or burned onto a CD to use with real hardware.